sAwAiRa-iQbal/Learn-Python-with-SaWaIRa/README.md

 ## 🚀 Get Started:

-Feel free to explore the module's code examples, exercises, and projects.
+Feel free to explore the module's code examples.
 We encourage you to experiment and practice as much as possible.
 Python is a versatile and powerful language, and mastering its fundamentals is a valuable step toward becoming a proficient programmer.

 **Happy coding!**